carolgilabert/carols-blog/src/posts/individuality-contemporary-art.md

 ---
 title: Individuality and contemporary art
+subtitle: "I visited Tate Modern for the first time and it made think some thoughts."
 author: Carolina Gilabert
 date: 2020-02-14
 readingTime: 3 min
 ---

 Last week I went to the Tate Modern for the first time.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Today i’m visiting the Tate Modern for the first time.
 I’ve only been here for a few minutes and i’m already /very excited/ 💛 <a href="https://t.co/5zSJnkkc6l">pic.twitter.com/5zSJnkkc6l</a></p>&mdash; Carol 🤸‍♀️ (@CarolSaysThings) <a href="https://twitter.com/CarolSaysThings/status/1224317612945002496?ref_src=twsrc%5Etfw">February 3, 2020</a></blockquote>